gnfisher/Book-notes/confident_ruby.md

 - Trust your ducks; type checking muddies up the method code and makes it harder to understand and harder to test.

+## Collecting Input

+- Take time to consider direct and indirect inputs your method will rely on.
+  This will effect clarity and also the surface area for future bugs - indirect inputs combined with other inputs to fetch a _required_ value being one of the most common sources for bugs in software.

+- Keep defensive programming tactics (coercing input, checking input for correctness, etc) to the _boundaries, not the hinterlands_ of the program.
+  Trust input once it passes those boundary checks.
+Improves readability, clarity, etc on the internals of your application code.